NFL Playoff Schedule 2019: Bracket Dates, Picture and Wild-Card Predictions

 TV and Live Stream: ESPN, ABC, WatchESPN and fuboTV

 The Houston Texans have been one of the better stories in the NFL this season.
 They lost Deshaun Watson, J.J.
 Watt and Whitney Mercilus to season-ending injuries last season.
 All three returned to form in 2018.
-The Texans started the season 0-3, they then rattled off nine straight wins and went on to go 11-5 and win the AFC South.
+The Texans started the season 0-3 before rattling off nine straight wins to go 11-5 and win the AFC South.

 With the Colts coming to town, we're going to have a familiar matchup.
 We're also getting an unlikely one, as Indianapolis started the season 1-5.

-Indianapolis is actually the more dangerous of the two teams in this game, as they've been scrapping for a playoff shot over the last several months.
-They're a balanced team with an improving defense, a strong running game and a 100-percent Andrew Luck.
+The Colts are actually the more dangerous of the two teams in this game, as they've been scrapping for a playoff shot over the last several months.
+They're a balanced team with an improving defense, a strong running game and a 100 percent Andrew Luck.

-Luck vs. Watson makes for an intriguing quarterback duel, but we believe this game will be decided in the trenches.
+Luck vs. Watson makes for an intriguing quarterback duel, but this game will be decided in the trenches.
 That's a matchup that favors Indianapolis, especially when it comes to pass protection.
 Watson was sacked 62 times in the regular season.

 Ultimately, a poor offensive line and a lack of receiving options outside of DeAndre Hopkins could cost the Texans.
 The Colts don't have these glaring issues.
 Indianapolis won 24-21 the last time these two teams met, and this game might not even be as close.